AVSystem/developer-zone/docs/Device_tests/Test_actions.md

 ![READ action configuration](images/image031.png "READ action configuration")

  - Parameter name – the name of the data model parameter you want to read.
 Note that it can be specified either using the full name in the string (e.g. ‘Device.0.Manufacturer) or the numerical (e.g. 3.0.1) value of the parameter.
  - Expected value – if the value you enter here equals the value read from the device, the test will be passed.
-If left blank, the value will only show up in the test case log and it will have no impact on the test case result.
+If left blank, the value will only show up in the test log and it will have no impact on the test result.
 Note that this READ attribute works only for Resources and Resource Instances.
  - Expected response code – if the response code you enter here equals the response code returned by the device, the test will be passed.
 If left blank, the server will expect the default response code defined by the LwM2M standard.
  - LwM2M: Requested content format – the content format of the device answer that you request for your read operation.
 If the device doesn’t support the requested format, the test will fail.
 If left blank, the device can decide what content format to use; any format will be accepted.